martinda/gradle-multi-project-demo1/README.md

-# A study on multi-project build
+# A study on multi-project build task visibility and access

-The goal of this repository is to study how multi-projet builds work.
+The goal of this repository is to study the visibility of tasks in multi-project builds.

-The project applies a `buildSrc` plugin called `MyPlugin` to subprojects.
-This plugin adds two custom tasks to the project: `myTask1` and `myTask2`.
+The project applies a `buildSrc` plugin called `MyPlugin` to subprojects and subprojects only.
+It adds two custom tasks: `myTask1` and `myTask2`.
+The plugin is not applied to the root project.

-One may expect the plugin tasks to be available only in the subprojects, but Gradle makes them available at the root project as well.
-However, this is not always made clear when asking gradle for the list of tasks.
+One may expect the plugin tasks to be available only in the subprojects, but Gradle makes them callable from the root project as well.
+It is important to understand how Gradle behaves to reduce the confusion around tasks in multi-project builds.

-Note that the plugin set the `group` and `description` properties of `myTask1`, but not of `myTask2`.
+Note that the plugin sets the `group` and `description` properties of `myTask1`, but not of `myTask2`.
 This changes the visibility of the tasks when asking gradle for the list of tasks, but does not change the behavior.

 # Example

-The `build.gradle` contains this code:
+The `build.gradle` contains the following code:

 ```
 plugins {
     id 'base'
 }

+// Create a list of selected subprojects
 def onlySubProjects = subprojects.findAll {
     it.path.contains(':exp1:')
 }

+// Apply te plugin only to the selected subprojects
 configure(onlySubProjects) {
     apply plugin: MyPlugin
 }